sftpplus/sftpplus-docs/docs/operation-client/ftp.rst

 * RNFR
 * RNTO

-To verity that a file on destination is not overwritten, the following commands are required:
+To verify that a file on destination is not overwritten, the following commands are used:

 * LIST
+* MLST (used when `prefer_machine_listing = yes` and the server supports the command)

+To get the content of a directory, the following commands are used:

+* LIST
-* MSLT (if the server supports it, otherwise LIST is used)
+* MLSD (used when `prefer_machine_listing = yes` and the server supports the command)

 The following command are also used by SFTPPlus, but they are not required.